 For the past month, I've been dealing with the most hair static I've ever had in my life.
 If I even think about putting a brush to my strands, they poof out from my head like I just rubbed a balloon against them.
-And I'm not the only one who has been dealing with this — in this dry weather, friends of mine have been complaining about unwanted flyaways, too.
+Of course, I'm not the only one who deals with hair static from time to time — in dry weather, it seems like all my friends complain about unwanted flyaways, too.
 Luckily, there’s a pretty easy fix for us (and, if you’re reading this, for you, too).
 From creams to pomades to handy sheets, the best anti-static hair products impart moisture back into your hair, thereby preventing and reducing static.

 Obviously, the primary goal of most anti-static hair products is to add moisture back into your hair.
 Some products for dry hair, like primers, creams, and oils, work best as styling products on wet or damp hair, which seals the cuticle and keeps it from creating the friction that leads to static.
-Others, like mists, sheets, and pomades, are applied to dry hair to tame flyaways after they've popped up.
+Others, like mists, sheets, and pomades, are applied to dry hair to tame flyaways and frizzy hair after static has popped up.
 It's a good idea to have one of each in your rotation if static is a major issue for you — especially those ever-handy hair sheets.

 Scroll on to find the best anti-static hair products for smoother, tamer hair.